 A movement in rates can result in a negative impact on revenues across the banking industry.
-This risk is managed within the Group's risk appetite framework as a proportion of capital in order to limit volatility.
+This risk is managed within the Group's risk appetite framework as a proportion of capital and net interest income in order to limit volatility.

 Investec plc is within these tolerance metrics.
-The UK regulatory framework requires banks to assess their Pillar II requirements, including those related to non-trading interest rate risk, as part of systems and processes concluded
+The UK regulatory framework requires banks to assess their Pillar II requirements, including those related to IRRBB, as part of systems and processes included in their ICAAP.